 Health Threats Posed By Dangerous Drugs

 We rely on prescription medications to keep us healthy and safe.
-When drugs are rushed through the FDA approval process, the risk of unknown side effects or potential for dangerous interactions with other substances are unknown.
+When drugs are rushed through the FDA approval process, the risk of unknown side effects or potential for dangerous interactions with other substances is unknown.
 This puts patients in serious jeopardy.
 Thousands of prescription medications are recalled every year, for a variety of reasons.

 Health risks that may be associated with a recalled drug include: